kamula/Task-1/README.md

 6. Install the dependencies for the project using the command `pip install -r requirements.txt`

+7. Run the the command `python3 manage.py makemigrations` in order to generate SQL commands

+8. Run the the command `python3 manage.py migrate` in order to execute those SQL commands in the database

-7. Run the app using the command `python3 manage.py runserver`
+9. Run the app using the command `python3 manage.py runserver`

 ### In Production

-Change the `DEBUG` attribute to `False` and edit the `DB_HOST` in the .env file and follow the installation guidelines provided by the production platform
+Change the `DEBUG` attribute to `False` and change the `DB_HOST` to point to the location of your database in the .env file and follow the installation guidelines provided by the production platform

 ## API Structure